 Impaired Awareness of Auditory Signals

-- Emergency vehicle sirens
+- Emergency vehicle sirens approaching from behind

-- Horns from other drivers
+- Horns from other drivers trying to warn you

-- Railroad crossing signals
+- Railroad crossing signals at unmarked intersections

-- The sound of an approaching motor vehicle
+- The sound of an approaching motor vehicle in your blind spot

-- Screeching tires signaling a potential collision
+- Screeching tires that signal a potential collision nearby

 Cognitive Distraction and Its Effects

-- Maintain lane position decreases
+- Maintain your lane position decreases

 - Maintain situational awareness diminishes